EvanTimms/CodeStatsWebApp/README.md

  app.config['SQLALCHEMY_DATABASE_URI'] = 'mysql://root:PASSWORDHERE@localhost/codestats'
  change PASSWORDHERE to the password you used setting up mysql.

  You're all good to go!
+Run app.py and open localhost 5000 in chrome.